 I can’t imagine if someday in the future we or our children won’t have the forests anymore.
 It is our job to share with everyone in the world the advantage of having green forests, and to manage them, so also generations to come can still enjoy all their benefits.

-For me, having organizations like IFCC (the Indonesian PEFC scheme) and PEFC is very good to help to keep the forests sustainable.
+For me, having organisations like IFCC (the Indonesian PEFC scheme) and PEFC is very good to help to keep the forests sustainable.
 We have to share and inform to whole world about the benefits of the forest and why we should take care of them.
 I really appreciate what PEFC and IFCC do to take care of our forest.
 Always keep our forest green!

 About the contest